Posted on August 03rd, 2020

 Environmental benzene exposure has been associated with a range of acute and long-term adverse health effects and diseases, including cancer.
 The IARC has classified benzene as carcinogenic to humans, based on sufficient evidence that the organic chemical compound causes multiple types of leukemia, including:

 According to the Department of Medicine at Weill Medical College at the Methodist Hospital of Houston, acute myelogenous leukemia has been proven to be caused by benzene.
-In fact, in certain cases, our experts can pinpoint genetic damage in patients with acute myelogenous leukemia that is consistent with past benzene exposures.
-Evidence obtained from laboratory animal studies have shown low birth weights, delayed bone formation, and bone marrow damage when pregnant animals breathed in benzene.
+In fact, in certain cases, our experts can pinpoint genetic damage in patients with acute myelogenous leukemia consistent with past benzene exposures.
+In addition, evidence obtained from laboratory animal studies have shown low birth weights, delayed bone formation, and bone marrow damage when pregnant animals breathed in benzene.